We know friendly bacteria can help improve our digestion, but did you know they can fight UTIs like cystitis too?

 Other causes include having sex, not emptying the bladder properly, menopause (oestrogen helps prevent bacteria clinging to the vaginal walls) and antibiotics, as continued use can make recurring UTIs (rUTI) more likely.

-Handpicked content: What you should know about the menopause
+Handpicked content: What exactly is the menopause?

 How friendly bacteria help UTIs